chasem91/jQuaere/README.md

 ```

 #### $l.ajax(options)
-Opens and sends an XHR(XML Http Request) supplied with default defined as an object of which its values may be overwritten by passing in a custom `options` object.
+Opens and sends an XHR(XML Http Request) supplied with default parameters where are defined as an object which may be overwritten by passing in a custom `options` object.

 ```javascript
 $l.extend = (firstObj, ...otherObjs) => {